JosephCatrambone/blender_fiducial_markers/README.md

 3. Run the script by pressing the 'play' button.

+## Usage Instructions:

-4. Move to the motion tracking workspace and open a movie clip.
+1. Open the motion tracking workspace and load a movie clip.

+1a.
 It can be useful to press "Set Scene Frames" under "Clip" so that your timeline has the same number of frames as your video.

+1b.
 It may also be useful to reset your camera's position and rotation (Alt+G, Alt+R).

-5. Under the 'Track' menu, you'll find there's a new section: "Fiducial Markers".
-Set your focal distance, marker size, marker type, and other parameters.
-Finally, when you're ready, you can press "Run Tracking".
+2. Under the 'Track' menu, find there's a new section: "Fiducial Markers".

+3. Set your focal distance, marker size, marker type, and other parameters.

+4. Finally, when you're ready, you can press "Run Tracking".
 Blender will seem to lock up while the frames are being processed, but eventually you'll end up with a series of animated markers in your collection.

 ## Known Bugs and Limitations: